Omar3656/ATM/README.md

 Withdrawal: Ask for the money to be withdrawn -> Validate if quantity is positive, multiple of $50, does not exceeds the balance and if ATM has the cash needed (If the conditionals are correct, keep going, otherwise, error message & go back to menu) -> Ask for confirmation -> Calculate the optimus combination of cash to be withdrawn (from higher to smaller denomination) -> Upgrade the ATM cash storage -> Upgrade user´s balance -> Register the transaction -> Display withdrawn money   -> Go to menu
 Deposit: Ask for the money to be deposited -> Validate if its positive(If its positive, keep going, otherwise, error message & go back to menu) -> Ask for confirmation -> Update user´s balance -> Register the transaction -> Display deposited money -> Show remaining balance --> Go to menu
 PIN change: Ask for the current PIN -> Ask for the new PIN -> Ask for the confirmation (If its correct, keep going, otherwise, error message & go back to menu) -> Upgrade PIN -> Go to Menu
-Operations History: Display the transaction history
+Transactions History: Display the transaction history
 Exit: Ends the session

 Outputs: